SheepyCami/Front-End-Technologies-Course-Assignment/README.md

 ### contact.js:

--Create a ‘contact.js’ file in the correct folder.
+- Create a ‘contact.js’ file in the correct folder.

 - In this file, you must create a single function with the following 3 variables: